PropellerAero/propeller-ppk-spec/README.md

 ## GNSS observations

-GNSS observation data for each flight must be stored in a one of the following GNSS formats.
+GNSS observation data for each flight must be stored in one of the following GNSS formats.
 - [RINEX](#rinex)
 - [SBF](#sbf)
 - [UBX](#ubx)